top of the page

-Extension of exemption to promote stable youth employment
+Extension of the tax exemption to promote stable youth employment

 News Flash No. 07/2022

-Subject: Extension of the exemption to promote stable youth employment, female employment, and social security contribution relief in southern Italy
+Subject: Extension of the tax exemption to promote stable youth employment, female employment, and the Southern Italy Social Security Contribution Reduction

 Therefore, until June 30, 2022:

-1. It will be possible to use (provided that all legal requirements are met) the exemption for permanent hires/contract conversions carried out between January 1, 2022, and June 30, 2022, of young people under 36 who have never had a permanent employment relationship with either the employer hiring them or any other employer (for an amount equal to the employer's contribution, up to a maximum limit of €6,000 per year and for a maximum period of 36 months, with the possibility of extension to 48 months for permanent hires/conversions of young people carried out at offices or production units located in the regions of Molise, Abruzzo, Puglia, Campania, Basilicata, Sicily, Calabria, and Sardinia);
+1. The following may be utilized (provided all legal requirements are met): the exemption for permanent hires/conversions made between January 1, 2022, and June 30, 2022, of young people under 36 who have never held a permanent employment relationship either with the hiring employer or with any other employer (for an amount equal to the employer’s contribution, up to a maximum limit of €6,000 per year and for a maximum period of 36 months, with the possibility of extension to 48 months for permanent hires/conversions of young people carried out at locations or production units situated in the regions of Molise, Abruzzo, Puglia, Campania, Basilicata, Sicily, Calabria, and Sardinia);

 Recent posts